 Requirements Verification 1.
-Will disable player's moves for rest of round 1.
-Press other buttons on the player remote and ensure their desired action does not take place, due to the player folding 2.
-The microcontroller on player device should receive a signal from the FOLD button > 95% of the time and store it to be sent to the central hub by the RF transceiver 2.
-Press FOLD button 100 times and see if a signal is received at least 96 times 3.
-Must easily be pressable 3.
-Press button and ensure it can be done without using too much effort
+When FOLD button is pressed a HIGH signal must be received in the output, else it will go to 0.
+1. Using a Multi-meter we will check if the current is >0 Amps when the button is pressed and 0 if it is not pressed.
+2. The microcontroller on player device should receive a signal from the FOLD button > 95% of the time and store it to be sent to the central hub by the RF transceiver 2.
+Press FOLD button 100 times and see if a signal is received at least 96 times